tjammer/raylib-ocaml/README.md

 # raylib-ocaml

-OCaml bindings for <a href="https://www.raylib.com/" target="_blank">raylib</a> (v3.5.0), a simple and easy-to-use library to enjoy videogames programming.
+OCaml bindings for <a href="https://www.raylib.com/" target="_blank">raylib</a> (v3.7.0), a simple and easy-to-use library to enjoy videogames programming.

+The documentation can be viewed [online](https://tjammer.github.io/raylib-ocaml/raylib/Raylib/index.html).

 The bindings are pretty faithful to the original C code, the biggest difference is the conversion of all function names from CamelCase to snake_case.
 Wherever possible, integer arguments are changed to their own variant types, eg. `int key` to `Key.t`.